hatemhosny/racing-bars/website/docs/documentation/options.md

 ### selectBars

 If `true`, mouse clicks toggle bar select/unselect.
-This is implemented by toggle of the class `selected` on the html element on click.
+This is implemented by toggle of the class `"selected"` on the html element on click.
 The color of the selected bars is determined by the [`theme`](../guides/themes-styles.md).

 - Type: `boolean`